pionxzh/wakaru/packages/unminify/README.md

 # @unminify-kit/unminify

-This package contains a set of transformations that can be used to unminify code.
+This package offers a comprehensive set of transformation rules designed to unminify and enhance the readability of code.
 - Rules
   - [Readability](#readability)
     - [`un-boolean`](#un-boolean)